Assassination of Robert F. Kennedy: Funeral and aftermath

-Kennedy's remains were taken to New York City, where his casket was viewed by thousands at St. Patrick's Cathedral.
+Senator Kennedy's casket was taken, via a jet emblazoned with "United States of America" and sent by President Lyndon B. Johnson, to New York City, where his casket was viewed by thousands at St. Patrick's Cathedral.
 The funeral mass was held on the morning of June 8.
 Kennedy's younger brother, Senator Ted Kennedy, delivered the eulogy, saying:

 My brother need not be idealized, or enlarged in death beyond what he was in life; to be remembered simply as a good and decent man, who saw wrong and tried to right it, saw suffering and tried to heal it, saw war and tried to stop it ...
 As he said many times, in many parts of this nation, to those he touched and who sought to touch him: "Some men see things as they are and say why.
 I dream things that never were and say why not."

 Kennedy's body was transported via train to Washington, D.C.; many mourners lined the route, paying their respects.
 On the way to the cemetery, the funeral procession passed through Resurrection City, a shantytown protest site.
 The procession stopped in front of the Lincoln Memorial, where residents of Resurrection City joined the group, and the "Battle Hymn of the Republic" was sung.
 Kennedy was buried near his older brother John in Arlington National Cemetery.
 This was the first burial to have ever taken place there at night.
 After the assassination, Congress altered the Secret Service's mandate to include protection for major presidential and vice-presidential nominees.

 At the time of his death, Kennedy was substantially behind Humphrey in convention delegate support, but many believe that, following his victory in the California primary, he would have ultimately secured the nomination.
 Humphrey won the nomination at the convention in Chicago, at which violence in the streets occurred.
-He ultimately lost the general election to Republican candidate Richard Nixon by a narrow popular vote margin of 0.7 percent.
-Nixon won by a more decisive 301–191 margin in the electoral vote.
+He ultimately lost the general election to Republican nominee Richard Nixon by a narrow popular vote margin of 0.7 percent.
+Nixon won by a more decisive 301–191 margin in the Electoral College.